DanielVerhuls/Ventricle-reconstruction-pipeline/README.md

     \
     Description variables:
     - Threshold for basal region removal: Cartesian z-coordinate.
 All vertices above this threshold are deleted during the basal region removal
-    - Time RR-duration: Cardiac cycle duration (RR-time)
+    - Time RR-duration: Cardiac cycle duration
     - Time diastole: Diastole duration
     - Frames after interpolation: When using approach A5 the ventricle objects are interpolated to this amount of timeframes
     - Depth of poisson surface reconstruction algorithm: Maximum tree depth for Poisson surface reconstruction (https://hhoppe.com/poissonrecon.pdf)